pirovc/genome_updater/README.md

  - Add `-k` to perform a dry-run, showing how many files will be downloaded/updated without any changes.

+ - Newly added sequences will be downloaded and a new version (`-b`, timestamp by default) will be created.
+Removed or old sequences will be kept but not carried to the new version.

  - Arguments can be added or changed in the update.
 For example `./genome_updater.sh -o "arc_refseq_cg" -t 2` to use a different number of threads or `./genome_updater.sh -o "arc_refseq_cg" -l ""` to remove the "complete genome" filter.

  - `history.tsv` will be created in the output folder (`-o`), tracking versions and arguments used (obs: boolean flags/arguments are not tracked - e.g. `-m`).